 Professor of the Practice of Global Economics and Management, MIT Sloan School of Management

-Gary Gensler is professor of the Practice of Global Economics and Management at the MIT Sloan School of Management, co-director of MIT’s FinTech@CSAIL and senior advisor to the director of the MIT Media Lab advising the Media Lab’s Digital Currency Initiative and the Ethics and Governance on AI projects.
+Gary Gensler is professor of the Practice of Global Economics and Management at the MIT Sloan School of Management, co-director of MIT’s FinTech@CSAIL and senior advisor to the MIT Media Lab Digital Currency Initiative.
 He conducts research and teaches multiple graduate level courses on blockchain technology, digital currencies, financial technology and public policy.
-He was formerly Chairman of the U.S. Commodity Futures Trading Commission, Under Secretary of the Treasury, Chairman of the Maryland Financial Consumer Protection Commission and a partner at Goldman Sachs.
-Gensler was the winner of the MIT Sloan Outstanding Teacher Award, based on student nominations, for the 2018-2019 academic year.
+He was formerly chairman of the U.S. Commodity Futures Trading Commission, Undersecretary of the Treasury, chairman of the Maryland Financial Consumer Protection Commission and a partner at Goldman Sachs.
+Gensler was the winner of the MIT Sloan Outstanding Teacher Award, based on student nominations, for the 2018–2019 academic year.

 Director of the Digital Currency Initiative at the MIT Media Lab